Massacre Canyon: Monument

 The Massacre Canyon Monument was dedicated on Sept.
 26, 1930.
 It was the first historical monument erected in Nebraska by federal grant.
 It stands on a three-acre (1.2 ha) plot, three miles (4.8 km) east of Trenton off U.S. Route 34, after having been moved from its original location overlooking the Republican River valley.
 The monument, a large stone obelisk, was constructed from Minnesota pink granite from a quarry in St. Cloud by R.P.
 Colling, Indianola, Nebraska.
 The shaft of the obelisk is 35 ft high.
 The base measures 9 ft by 9.5 ft across; the bottom of the shaft is five feet (1.5 m) across, tapering to 32 in near the top.
 The entire monument weighs 91 tons (83,000 kg).

+The monument features a marker which reads:"The adjacent stone monument erected in 1930 was first placed about a mile south of this area.
+Originally on the highway overlooking the canyon, it was moved to this location after the highway was relocated.

+Massacre Canyon is the large canyon about half a mile west of here.
+The battle took place in and along this canyon when a Pawnee hunting party of about 700, confident of protection from the government, were surprised by a War Party of Sioux.
+The Pawnee, badly outnumbered and completely surprised, retreated into the head of the canyon about two miles northwest of here.
+The battle was the retreat of the Pawnee down the canyon to the Republican.